RunestoneInteractive/pythonds/_sources/Introduction/GettingStartedwithData.rst

 particular order with respect to the keys.
 The first pair added (``"Utah":`` ``"Salt Lake City"``) would be placed first in the dictionary and the second pair added (``"California":`` ``"Sacramento"``) would be placed last.
-The placement of a key is dependent on the idea of “hashing,” which will be explained in more detail in Chapter 5.
+The placement of a key is dependent on the idea of *hashing*, which will be explained in more detail in Chapter 5.
 Dictionaries do maintain the order since Python 3.6, so in the example above the pairs appear in the dictionary in the order they were added.
 We also show the length function performing the same role as with other collections.